One-Shot Classical-Quantum Capacity and Hypothesis Testing

 \section{Abstract}

 The one-shot classical capacity of a quantum channel quantifies the amount of classical information that can be transmitted through a single use of the channel such that the error probability is below a certain threshold.
 In this work, we show that this capacity is well approximated by a relative-entropy-type measure defined via hypothesis testing.
 Combined with a quantum version of Stein's Lemma, our results give a conceptually simple proof of the well-known Holevo-Schumacher-Westmoreland Theorem for the capacity of memoryless channels.
-They also give general capacity formulas for arbitrary channels.
+More generally, we obtain tight capacity formulas for arbitrary (not necessarily memoryless) channels.